lsst-sqre/phalanx/docs/admin/secrets-setup.rst

 Configuring 1Password support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In :file:`values-{environment}.yaml` for your environment, in the Phalanx :file:`environments` directory, add the setting ``onePasswordConnectServer``, setting it to the URL of the `1Password Connect`_ server for that 1Password vault.
+For an environment to use 1Password as a static secrets source, there must be a 1Password Connect server that serves the secrets for that environment from a 1Password vault.
+See :doc:`/applications/onepassword-connect/add-new-environment` for details on how to enable a new 1Password Connect server for your environment using Phalanx.

-When running :command:`phalanx secrets` to sync or audit secrets, you will need to set ``OP_CONNECT_TOKEN`` to a read token for that 1Password Connect server.
+When running :command:`phalanx secrets` to sync or audit secrets, you will need to set ``OP_CONNECT_TOKEN`` to the read token for that 1Password Connect server.

-Phalanx can manage your 1Password Connect server as well, but it should run in a separate cluster than the environment that it provides secrets for.
-SQuaRE-run environments use 1Password Connect servers running in the Roundtable clusters.
-See :px-app:`onepassword-connect-dev` for details on how to set up a new 1Password Connect server using Phalanx.
+For SQuaRE-run environments, you can get that secret from the 1Password item ``RSP 1Password tokens`` in the SQuaRE 1Password vault.

 Static secrets from Vault
 -------------------------